nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * All fields are optional, but at least one must be provided.
 * Existing values will be updated to the input values.
 * When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
 * You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+* This command may change the contact that is currently displayed via the `viewc` command, as detailed in the description for `viewc`.

 Examples:
 *  `editc 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.